 Please be aware that some of the templates within these toolkits contain information that has been designed or adapted to meet local needs.
-If utilised outside Metro North Hospital and Health Service (MNHHS) this toolkit should be considered alongside the overarching policies, implementation standards and guidelines.
+If utilised outside Metro North Health this toolkit should be considered alongside the overarching policies, implementation standards and guidelines that apply in that location.

 Proposal and local protocol for new service or practice

-All applicants must provide at least one professional referee report with their credentialing application (new, re-application and mutual recognition)
+All applicants must attach at least one professional referee report with their credentialing application (new, re-application and mutual recognition)

 Vaccine preventable diseases

-Any external allied health professional applying for credentialing and defined scope of practice within Metro North HHS after 1 July 2016 is required to provide evidence of vaccination or proof that they are not susceptible to specific vaccine preventable diseases (VPD).
+Any external allied health practitioner applying for credentialing and defined scope of practice within Metro North Health after 1 July 2016 is required to provide evidence of vaccination or proof that they are not susceptible to specific vaccine preventable diseases (VPD).
 For more information please refer to the Queensland Health Mandatory Vaccinations.

-All allied health professionals who are credentialed in MNHHS must participate in professional supervision appropriate to their scope of practice with the clinical supervisor named on their credentialing application.
+All allied health practitioners who are credentialed in Metro North Health must participate in six-monthly professional supervision appropriate to their scope of practice with the clinical supervisor named on their credentialing application.

 Policy and procedures